hantablack9/Binary_Classification-with-Neural_Networks-and-Bayesian_Optimization-and-SHAP_Model_Explanations/README.md

-# Binary Classification with Neural Networks and Bayesian Optimization
+# Binary Classification with Neural Networks and Bayesian Optimization and SHAP Model Explanations

 In the context of neural networks and hyperparameter tuning, Bayesian Optimization offers several advantages over traditional methods like Grid Search or Randomized Search Cross-Validation (CV).
 Bayesian Optimization is often superior because of the following: